Radially polarized synchrotron from galaxy-cluster virial shocks: Introduction

 \section{Introduction}

-Searches for the faint radiative signatures predicted to arise from virial, i.e. accretion, or structure-formation, shocks \citep{LoebWaxman00, TotaniKitayama00, WaxmanLoeb00, KeshetEtAl03, Miniati02, KeshetEtAl04, KeshetEtAl04_SKA, KocsisEtAl05} turned out successful once data were stacked over many clusters and groups of galaxies (henceforth: clusters), after \citep{ReissEtAl17, reiss2018detection, HouEtAl23} but not before (\eg \citep{HuberEtAl13, AckermannEtAl14_GammaRayLimits, ProkhorovChurazov14, GriffinEtAl14}) lengthscales were normalized by the characteristic $R_{500}$ radius of each cluster, enclosing $500$ times the critical mass density of the Universe.
-Such stacked detections, based on the Meta-Catalog of X-ray detected Clusters of galaxies \citep[MCXC;][]{PiffarettiEtAl11} and at least two additional cluster catalogs \citep{IlaniEtAl24,Nadler24InPrep}, show significant signals narrowly confined near the same normalized $\tau\equiv r/R_{500}\simeq 2.4$ cluster radius in very different channels, as demonstrated in Fig.~\ref{fig:summary}.
-Similar signals were found in select nearby clusters \citep{KeshetEtAl17, keshet2018evidence, HurierEtAl19, keshet20coincident}, as illustrated in the figure.
-In addition to the anticipated, smooth synchrotron, inverse-Compton, and Sunyaev-Zel'dovich (SZ) signatures, the figure also shows the surprising coincident excess of discrete radio and X-ray sources, energized by the virial shock \citep{IlaniEtAl24a, IlaniEtAl24}.
+Searches for the faint radiative signatures predicted to arise from virial, i.e. accretion, or structure-formation, shocks \citep{LoebWaxman00, TotaniKitayama00, WaxmanLoeb00, KeshetEtAl03, Miniati02, KeshetEtAl04, KeshetEtAl04_SKA, KocsisEtAl05} turned out successful once data were stacked over many clusters and groups of galaxies (henceforth: clusters), after \citep{ReissEtAl17, reiss2018detection, HouEtAl23, Keshet25PaperII, Keshet25PaperIII} but not before (\eg \citep{HuberEtAl13, AckermannEtAl14_GammaRayLimits, ProkhorovChurazov14, GriffinEtAl14}) lengthscales were normalized by the characteristic $R_{500}$ radius of each cluster, thus utilizing the approximate self-similarity of the intracluster medium (ICM).
+Here, $R_{500}$ encloses a mean density $500$ times the critical mass density of the Universe.

+Such stacked detections, based on the Meta-Catalog of X-ray detected Clusters of galaxies \citep[MCXC;][]{PiffarettiEtAl11} and at least two additional cluster catalogs \citep{IlaniEtAl24,Nadler24InPrep}, show significant signals narrowly confined near the same normalized $\tau\equiv r/R_{500}\simeq 2.4$ cluster radius in very different channels and data sets, as demonstrated in Fig.~\ref{fig:summary} and detailed in the corresponding Table \ref{tab:fig}.
+Similar signals were found in select nearby clusters \citep{KeshetEtAl17, keshet2018evidence, HurierEtAl19, keshet20coincident}, as also illustrated in the figure (triangles).
+In addition to the anticipated, smooth synchrotron, inverse-Compton, and Sunyaev-Zel'dovich (SZ) signatures, the figure also shows the surprising coincident excess of discrete radio and X-ray sources, which appear to be galactic halos or galactic outflows energized by the virial shock \citep{IlaniEtAl24a, IlaniEtAl24}.
 Note that the detected virial-shock signals roughly coincide with the splashback feature inferred from a localized drop in the logarithmic slopes of galaxy density profiles \citep{MoreEtAl16, ShinEtAl19}.